-Masks may be required for certain activities, such as labs when using shared equipment (i.e., microscopes), or field/practicum/clinical experiences when required by the external agency.
-Everyone should evaluate their own personal risks when considering whether to wear a mask.
+In short, everyone should evaluate their own personal risks when considering whether to wear a mask.
 Public health agencies still recommend that individuals at higher risk for severe outcomes of COVID-19 (e.g., immunocompromised or unvaccinated) continue to mask when in public.